shahbazahmedansari/30_Days_JavaScript_Challenge/README.md

 - Use closures to maintain private state and create encapsulated modules.
 - Apply closures in practical scenarios like generating unique ID's and memoization.
 - Use closures in loops to capture and use variables correctly.

+## Day-16: Recursion:

+- Understand and implement basic recursion.
+- Apply recursion to solve problems with arrays and strings.
+- Use recursion for searching and counting elements in arrays.
+- Perform tree traversal and calculate tree depth using recursion.